aymenkrifa/aymenkrifa/README.md

 ### Hi there 👋

-My name is Aymen and I am a fresh graduate Computer Science/Software Engineering student from Tunisia.
-Here's some info about me!
+My name is Aymen and here is some info about me!

 ⚡ Work experience:
 - Upcoming Machine Learning engineer at <a href="https://www.quicktext.im/">Quicktext</a> (technology by <a href="https://www.satoripop.com/">Satoripop</a>) [Sousse, Tunisia / August 2022 - ]